balderdashy/sails-docs/concepts/ORM/ORM.md

-# Object Relational Mapping (ORM)
+# Waterline: SQL/noSQL Data Mapper (ORM/ODM)

-Sails comes installed with its default ORM called Waterline, a datastore-agnostic tool that dramatically simplifies interaction with one or more databases.
-It provides an abstraction layer on top of the underlying database, allowing you to easily query and manipulate your data without writing nasty integration code.
+Sails comes installed with a powerful [ORM/ODM](http://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) called [Waterline](http://waterlinejs.org), a datastore-agnostic tool that dramatically simplifies interaction with one or more [databases](http://www.cs.umb.edu/cs630/hd1.pdf).
+It provides an abstraction layer on top of the underlying database, allowing you to easily query and manipulate your data _without_ writing vendor-specific integration code.

+### Database Agnosticism

-For instance, in schemaful databases like Postgres, Oracle, and MySQL, models are represented by tables.
-In MongoDB, they're represented by Mongo "collections".
-In Redis, they're represented using key/value pairs.
+In schemaful databases like [Postgres](), [Oracle](), and [MySQL](), models are represented by tables.
+In [MongoDB](), they're represented by Mongo "collections".
+In [Redis](), they're represented using key/value pairs.
+Each database has its own distinct query dialect, and in some cases even requires installing and compiling a specific native module to connect to the server.
+This involves a fair amount of overhead, and garners an unsettling level of [vendor lock-in](http://stackoverflow.com/questions/29868/how-important-is-it-to-choose-and-stick-to-a-technology-stack) to a specific database; e.g. if your app uses a bunch of SQL queries, it will be very hard to switch to Mongo later, or Redis, and vice versa.

-But in each case, the code you write to create new records, fetch/search for existing records, update records, or destroy records is _exactly the same_.
-Waterline allows you to query and join (or `.populate()`) records between models, _even if_ the data for each model lives in a different database.

-This means that you can switch some or all of your app's models from Mongo, to Postgres, to MySQL, to Redis, and back again - without changing any code.
-For the times we still need database-specific functionality, Waterline provides a query interface that allows us to talk directly to our models' underlying database driver (see [.query()](http://beta.sailsjs.org/#/documentation/reference/waterline/models/query.html) and [.native()](http://beta.sailsjs.org/#/documentation/reference/waterline/models/native.html).)
+Waterline query syntax floats above all that, focusing on business logic like creating new records, fetching/searching existing records, updating records, or destroying records.
+No matter what database you're contacting, the usage is _exactly the same_.
+Furthermore, Waterline allows you to [`.populate()`]() associations between models, _even if_ the data for each model lives in a different database.
+That means you can switch your app's models from Mongo, to Postgres, to MySQL, to Redis, and back again - without changing any code.
+For the times when you need low-level, database-specific functionality, Waterline provides a query interface that allows you to talk directly to your models' underlying database driver (see [.query()](http://beta.sailsjs.org/#/documentation/reference/waterline/models/query.html) and [.native()](http://beta.sailsjs.org/#/documentation/reference/waterline/models/native.html).)

+### Scenarios

+The traditional methodology of choosing one single database for a web application/API is actually prohibitive for many production use cases.
+Oftentimes the application needs to maintain compatibility with one or more existing data sets, or it is necessary to use a few different types of databases for performance reasons.

+Let's imagine you're building an e-commerce website, with an accompanying mobile app.
+Users browse products by category or search for products by keyword, then they buy them.
+That's it!
+Some parts of your app are quite ordinary; you have an API-driven flow for logging in, signing up, order/payment processing, resetting passwords, etc. However, you know there are a few mundane features lurking in your roadmap that will likely become more involved.
+Sure enough:

+##### Compatibility

+The product owner/stakeholder walks up to you and says:
+> "Oh hey by the way, the products actually already live in our point of sale system.
+It's some ERP thing I guess, something like "DB2"?
+Anyways, I'm sure you'll figure it out- sounds easy right?"

+Many enterprise applications must integrate with an existing database.
+If you're lucky, a one-time data migration may be all that's necessary, but more commonly, the existing dataset is still being modified by other applications.
+In order to build your app, you might need to marry data from multiple legacy systems, or with a separate dataset stored elsewhere.
+These datasets could live on 5 different servers scattered across the world!
+One colocated database server might house a SQL database with relational data, while another cloud server might hold a handful of Mongo or Redis collections.

+##### Performance

+Using databases in the way they're intended affords tremendous performance benefits, particularly when it comes to complex report queries, searching (which is really just customized sorting), and NLP/machine learning.
+Certain databases are very good at answering traditional relational business queries, while others are better suited for map/reduce-style processing of data, with optimizations/trade-offs for blazing-fast read/writes.
+This consideration is especially important as your app's user base scales.

+And another important consideration for apps doing what many bloggers and analysts call "big data":  Normally when you hear that buzzword, you think of data mining and business intelligence.
+You might imagine a process that pulls data from multiple sources, processes/indexes/analyzes it, then writes that extracted information somewhere else and either keeps the original data or throws it away.

+However, there are some much more common challenges that lend themselves to the same sort of indexing/analysis needs; features like "driving-direction-closeness" search, or a recommendation engine for related products.
+Fortunately, a number of databases simplify specific big-data use cases (for instance MongoDB provides geospatial indexing, and ElasticSearch provides excellent support for indexing data for full-text search).